 How do you choose what’s right for you?

-To help guide your decision, this article provides basic information on each technique along with advice on:
+To help guide your decision on SAP Commerce ERP integration, this article provides basic information on each technique along with advice on:

 - Why and how to use each technique